-- 43. An Archaeological Impact Assessment (AIA) must be completed for the all pipeline right of way and work space areas prior to commencement of construction activities. - 44.
-The permit holder must, as soon as practicable, submit an AIA report to the Commission. - 45.
-If artifacts, features, materials or things protected under section 13(2) of the Heritage Conservation Act are identified the permit holder must, unless the permit holder holds a permit under section 12 of the Heritage Conservation Act issued by the Commission in respect of that artifact, feature, material or thing: - c. immediately cease all work in the vicinity of the artifacts, features, materials or things; - d. immediately notify the Commission; and - e. refrain from resuming work in the vicinity of the artifacts, features, materials or things except in accordance with an appropriate mitigation plan that has been prepared in accordance with the Heritage Conservation Act and approved by the Commission.
+67. An Archaeological Impact Assessment (AIA) must be completed for all pipeline right of way and work space areas prior to commencement of construction activities.

+- 68. The permit holder must, as soon as practicable, submit an AIA report to the Commission and provide a copy of the AIA report to the First Nations listed in condition 8. - 69.
+If artifacts, features, materials or things protected under section 13(2) of the Heritage Conservation Act are identified the permit holder must, unless the permit holder holds a permit under section 12 of the Heritage Conservation Act issued by the Commission in respect of that artifact, feature, material or thing: - a. immediately cease all work in the vicinity of the artifacts, features, materials or things; - b. immediately notify the Commission; and - c. refrain from resuming work in the vicinity of the artifacts, features, materials or things except in accordance with an appropriate mitigation plan that has been prepared in accordance with the Heritage Conservation Act and approved by the Commission.